CamFlow/vagrant/basic-fedora/README.md

 ## Configuring CamFlow

 The capture policy can be modified by editing `/etc/camflow.ini` (e.g. `sudo nano /etc/camflow.ini`).
-Please see [camconfd](https://github.com/CamFlow/camconfd) for more details.

 Provenance publication can be modified by editing `/etc/camflowd.ini` (e.g. `sudo nano /etc/camflowd.ini`).

-Please see [camflowd](https://github.com/CamFlow/camflowd) for more details.
+Please see our [documentation](https://github.com/CamFlow/documentation) for more details.

 Reboot the machine for the new configuration to take effect (alternatively you can restart the associated services).